Enrolment is Based on Complete Cycles of Development

 Children are enrolled at the school based on the parent's commitment to having the child complete the "full cycle" of the program.
 The Young Children’s Community being for children from approximtely eighteen months to two and a half years, the Casa program being from two and a half to six years and the Elementary from six through twelve years.

-(Please note that children are only enrolled in the Young Children’s Community as part of a commitment to completion of the Casa program.)
+- children are only enrolled in the Young Children’s Community as part of a commitment to completion of the Casa program.

-The school is committed to a full and complete Montessori program: two and three day programs are not offered for sound pedagogical reasons
+- the school is committed to providing a complete Montessori program: two and three day programs are not offered for sound pedagogical reasons.

 Because Montessori values each child's uniqueness, Maria Montessori School accepts and places students according to readiness, not age: the aim being to provide the child with the most appropriate learning environment.